 Disinfect the surgical area with a 70% ethanol swab [1] and make a precise lateral incision between 3 and 5 millimeters at the chosen site [2].

-Talent wiping the surgical area with a 70% ethanol swab.
+Talent sanitize the surgical area with a 70% ethanol spray.

 Talent making a lateral incision on the surgical site.